prorev/prorev.github.io/_posts/2020-04-06-android_samsung.md

 ## ODIN3 tool components

 This tool is actually made by Samsung.
-It should have
+It should have:

 * BL: Bootloader
 * AP: Android partition (OS)
 * CP: modern firmware
 * CSC: Consumer software customization

-You can even create and use PIT (Partition Information Table), this way you can create your own partitions.
+In Samsung ODIN helps you create and use PIT (Partition Information Table), in a way you create and manage your own partitions.

 ### What is PIT?